zcfan/create-your-own-javascript-runtime/README.md

 # create-your-own-javascript-runtime
-Journal of my research of nodejs.
+Notes of my research of nodejs.